ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

-    -   The additional substructure MUST only encode the sub-organization or department but no other details or variables that would make it difficult to enumerate the full set of possible values or cause Claim Clearinghouses confusion about which URLs to whitelist.
+    -   The additional substructure MUST only encode the sub-organization or department but no other details or variables that would make it difficult to enumerate the full set of possible values or cause Passport Clearinghouses confusion about which URLs to whitelist.

     -   The additional information SHOULD be encoded into the subdomain or path